jbarham/pgsql.go/README.md

 Requirements
 ------------

-The pgsql.go package `Makefile` assumes that the `libpq` library is installed at `/usr/local/pgsql/lib/libpq.so` and that the `libpq` headers are under `/usr/local/pgsql/include`.
-Modify the `Makefile` to suit your setup.
+The pgsql.go package `Makefile` assumes that `pg_config` is in your `$PATH` to automatically determine the location of the PostgreSQL include directory and the `libpq.so` shared library.

 To use the compiled pgsql.go package, the `libpq.so` library directory should be in your library path (e.g., `$LD_LIBRARY_PATH` on Linux).